 A little tip: ask a friend or relative with good writing skills to proofread and correct your cover letter.
 This person can also give you advice regarding the content of the letter and confirm that it corresponds to the job offer.

-5. Finish your letter with a call to action
+9. End your cover letter with a call to action

 Looking for a rewarding job in finance?